stefnotch/cgue23-cat-to-the-past/README.md

 ## Controls

-- WASD for moving
+- WASD+Mouse for moving
 - T for swiTching to freecam
-- right mouse button for time rewinding
+- Right mouse button for time rewinding
-- left mouse button for interacting
+- Left mouse button for interacting
 - Esc to quit

 ## Technical Details